Auto ID Dictionary

 Laser Printing – The laser printer works much like a photocopier, projecting controlled streams of ions onto the surface of a print drum resulting in a charged image.
 The charged image then selectively attracts toner particles, transferring the image onto the paper substrate (media) by means of pressure.
 The pressure from the printhead and drum then fuse the image to the paper, creating the image.
 A laser printed label is only as durable as a photocopy of paper.
 Laser printers commonly cannot produce chemical- or water-resistant labels.
 Laser printer labeling adhesives must be carefully selected to ensure stability under the heat and pressure of the fuser.

-Laser Scanner – An optical bar code reading device using a low-energy laser light beam as its source of illumination.
+Laser Scanner – An optical scanner device using a low-energy laser light beam as its source of illumination.

 Liner – The component of a label used to protect the adhesive and to keep it from sticking to objects before the label is used.
 It readily separates from the label immediately before the label is applied to the substrate.
 Also referred to as release liner, backing paper, or release paper.